 The kind of functionality you get with a phone also matters.
 With a cordless phone, you can access all the standard landline features, such as Call Forwarding, Voicemail, Caller ID and Speed Dialing, etc. in addition to making, recording, or suspending calls.
 With a cellular phone, though, you can enjoy extended features, including call, text, internet browsing, mobile applications, email, camera, video conferencing, and music playing, etc.

 Cordless vs. Cellular: Frequency Range

-The radio frequency at which your phone runs affects the signal quality in one way or another.
+The radiofrequency at which your phone runs affect the signal quality in one way or another.
 Cordless phones usually hop on three main frequencies: 900 MHz, 2.4 GHz, and 5.8 GHz.
 The 2.4 GHz band is a particularly crowded one, which creates signal congestion and may lead to interference.
 Many devices in a home, such as Wi-Fi routers, baby monitors, or garage door openers, use this frequency lane and may alter the sound quality of calls from a cordless phone nearby.
 Whereas, cellular phones typically broadcast signals at an 800 MHz frequency, which is less congested and less prone to interference.

 Cordless vs. Cellular: Portability Extent

 How far can you take your phone with you?
 If you have a cordless phone, then not too far.
 The handset is portable, but it has to stay within 200 meters of the base station to sustain a crystal-clear phone call.
 Although it might concern some, the smaller mobility range is not really an issue, since the cordless phone is used within a smaller vicinity of a home, anyway.
 A cellular phone works on an entirely different level.
 Not only can you make mobile calls from home sitting on your couch, but you can also dial cross-country when you are outside in a whole other area, given your service provider has a cellular tower there.

 Cordless vs. Cellular: Durability